Frozenlock/reagent-table/README.md

 `:caption` an optional hiccup form for a caption

+`:scroll-height` If present then expresses a height for table and enables scrolling with fixed headers.
+Depending on what else is in the window, a value of `"80vh"` might give a good result.
+Does not play well with `:caption`.

 `:column-selection` optional attributes to display visible column toggles for example `{:ul {:li {:class "btn"}}}`